AI in telecom network analysis & predictive maintenance

 Here are some examples of AI-powered network analytics in action:

-- The AI-powered system can restart cell towers based on their behavior, e.g. if they’re not connecting to the network
+- The AI-powered system can restart cell sites or towers based on their behavior, e.g. if they’re not connecting to the network

 - Algorithms can point out parts of the network which need investments and would produce the highest ROI